blackironhack/2016-Purdue-Ironhack-Tutorials/readme_template/README.md

 How can we build and access your project on a Linux/Unix machine if you use external dependencies besides HTML/CSS/Javascript?
 List the dependencies you used, such as python, node.js, etc.
 List the steps we should follow to build the project.
-Your project will be built on Amazon Web Service, EC2, ubuntu 14.01 instance

 6. Test Case
 Which browsers did you test your project on?
 Chrome, IE, Edge, Safari, or Firefox?